Savindamad/TvShows/README.md

 ### E2E test local

-Cypress framework is using for writing E2E test.
+Cypress framework is used for writing the E2E tests.

 ```
 # npm